 This MD&A contains certain forward-looking statements about our current and future plans, expectations and intentions, results, levels of activity, performance, goals or achievements or other future events or developments.
 The words "may", "will", "would", "should", "could", "expects", "plans", "intends", "trends", "indications", "anticipates", "believes", "estimates", "predicts", "likely" or "potential" or the negative or other variations of these words or other comparable words or phrases, are intended to identify forward-looking statements.
-Specific forward-looking statements in this MD&A include, but are not limited to, statements with respect to: global supply chain challenges, including container shipping rates and lead times; the liquidity position of the Corporation; the refinancing of the 3.550% Fixed Rate Notes (defined hereinafter) maturing November 6, 2023; the potential accretive effect of the normal course issuer bid; the impact of minimum wage increases on administrative and store operating expenses; and the planned expansion of the Corporation's logistics operations in support of its future logistics needs.
+Specific forward-looking statements in this MD&A include, but are not limited to, statements with respect to: global supply chain challenges, including container shipping rates and lead times; the liquidity position of the Corporation; the refinancing of the 3.550% Fixed Rate Notes (defined hereinafter) maturing November 6, 2023; the potential accretive effect of the normal course issuer bid; and the impact of minimum wage increases on administrative and store operating expenses.